Brian-FullStack/CI_MS1_ICE/README.md

 ### Facilities
 - Features a carousel of different facilities.
 - Contains a list of the facilities and a brief explination of the different types of climbing offered.
-- Contains a chart explaining the colour courdinated grading system at the gym.

 ### Booking
 - Contains information on the prices.